Learn the difference between hiring exempt and nonexempt employees.

 For the employer

-Hiring a nonexempt employee offers a layer of flexibility for employers, since there is no minimum requirement for how many hours they should work each week.
+Hiring a nonexempt employee offers flexibility for employers, since there is no minimum requirement for how many hours they should work each week.
 You can pay a nonexempt employee an hourly rate (minimum wage or higher) and schedule them based on your company's needs.